-The tea vendor used to glimpse the couple quite attentively each day.
+The tea vendor used to watch the couple quite attentively each day.
 Even while doing his brisk business.
 The passenger train was rarely late.
 And after midnight it used to be the first train in the morning.

-One morning when the train arrived as usual.
-The elderly couple went in opposite directions, calling out the same name.
+One morning when the train arrived.
+The elderly couple as usual went in opposite directions, calling out the same name.
 But as the train trickled out of the platform.
 They came and sat near the staircase trying to catch their breath.

 The tea vendor who used to watch them from a distance each day could not hold his inquisition today.
 He walked up to the elderly couple and asked,